-Now we analyze the indexing scalability and query efficiency of TC-Tree in both the real and synthetic database networks.
+In this subsection, we analyze the performance of Theme Community Tree (TC-Tree), including the indexing efficiency of TC-Tree, the effect of the length of query pattern and the distribution of retrieved theme communities.

-The indexing performance of TC-Tree in all database networks is shown in Table~\ref{Table:iptct}. ``Indexing Time'' is the cost to build a TC-Tree; ``Memory'' is the peak memory usage when building a TC-Tree; ``\#Nodes'' is the number of nodes in a TC-Tree, which is also the number of maximal pattern trusses in a database network, since every TC-Tree node stores a unique maximal pattern truss.
+The indexing efficiency of TC-Tree in all DBNs is shown in Table~\ref{Table:iptct}. ``Indexing Time'' is the cost to build a TC-Tree; ``Memory'' is the peak memory usage when building a TC-Tree; ``\#Nodes'' is the number of nodes in a TC-Tree.

 Building a TC-Tree is efficient in both Indexing Time and Memory.
-For large database networks of AMINER and SYN, TC-Tree scales up pretty well in indexing more than 130 million nodes.
-TC-Tree costs more time on AMINER than SYN, because the database network of AMINER contains more unique items, which produces a larger set of candidate patterns.
+For the largest DBN AMINER, TC-Tree scales up well and indexes more than 120 million nodes.